 Places to stay

-There are more places to stay, too: five-star hotels with infinity pools, cottages in cowsheds, caravan villages, wild camping sites, yurts, gypsy caravans, lighthouses, working farms … ah, you get the picture.
+When it comes to accommodation in Wales, if you can imagine it, we've more than likely got it - five-star hotels with infinity pools, cottages in cowsheds, caravan villages, wild camping sites, yurts, gypsy caravans, lighthouses, working farms – we've got them all and more besides.

 Of course, people everyone has their own taste when it comes to where to stay, so we've got a whole host of guides to help you find the perfect place.
 We've got something for everyone, from treating yourself to a luxury break to sleeping under the stars on a family campsite, or from an active weekend getaway to a longer stay in a self-catering cottage.
 Or if you're looking for something a bit different, we've got ideas to keep your trip eco-friendly, a host of unusual places to try and you can even stay on a farm.
 See - we did say we have a lot of options!

 Food and drink

 After an exciting time enjoying activities (or just a lazy day on the beach!), your thoughts are likely to start drifting towards what delicious delights we have in Wales...
 Well, you won't be disappointed as we've got a fine array of produce to tempt you!

 If you fancy a bite to eat or are looking for something to quench your thirst, look no further!
 Here are some places to give you some inspiration to get started - enjoy the views in one of our places to eat along the coast, indulge yourself with an afternoon tea or tuck into a hearty brunch to get your day started in style.
 You can head to one of our many food festivals, trace the story of Welsh ice cream or eat your way around some of Wales' best dishes.